opsdis/aci-exporter/README.md

 The exporter provides three types of query configuration:

-- Class queries - These are applicable where one query can result in multiple metric names sharing the same labels.
+- Class queries - one query, many metrics - These are applicable where one query can result in multiple metric names sharing the same labels.
+A good example is queries on interfaces, ethpmPhysIf, that results in metrics for speed, state, etc.

-- Group class queries -  These are applicable when multiple queries result in a single metrics name but with configured, common and uniq labels.
+- Group class queries - multiple queries, on metric - These are applicable when multiple queries result in a single metrics name but with configured, common and uniq labels.
+Example of this is the metric `health`, where all the different objects health require different queries, but they are all health.
+So instead of xyz_health it becomes health and some label with value xyz.

-- Compound queries - These are applicable where multiple queries result in single metric name with configured labels.
-This is typical when counting different entities.
+- Compound queries - multiple queries, on metric and fixed labels - These are applicable where multiple queries result in single metric name with configured labels.
+This is typical when counting different entities with `?rsp-subtree-include=count` since no labels are returned that can be used for labels.

 There also some so called built-in queries.
 These are hard coded queries.